dprocha/imitator-collector/README.md

   <img src="images/wilted_leaf_mongodb.png" alt="imitator-collector logo" width="320">
 </p>

+---

+> *A true story.
+Probably.*

+Once upon a time, a developer deployed MongoDB to production.
+Life was good.
+Queries were fast. `collStats` returned real numbers.
+Indexes made sense.

+Then, one fateful Tuesday, a cloud architect said the four most dangerous words in software engineering:

+**"Let's just use CosmosDB or DocumentDB."**

+Suddenly, `listCollections` started returning a collection named `"lection"`.
+Index sizes were all zero — except for a mysterious `DocumentDBDefaultIndex_1` that appeared on every collection, indexed every field on the planet, and yet somehow reported a size of `0 bytes`.
+The Azure Portal claimed you were using **47 GB of storage**.
+Your `collStats` said **11 GB**.
+Nobody knew who was lying.
+The portal wasn't talking.

+The driver threw `"Range [X, Y) out of bounds"` for no reason.
+Wire protocol 3.2 did not support feelings.

+Your MongoDB leaf, once proud and green, began to wilt.

+---

+**imitator-collector** is the rescue team.

+It speaks wire protocol 3.2.
+It ignores the phantom collection.
+It excludes the wildcard index that has no Atlas equivalent.
+It samples your documents when the stats come back empty.
+It tells you, in plain bytes, exactly how much real data you have — so you can finally escape to **MongoDB Atlas**, where `collStats` tells the truth and leaves stay green.

+Point it at your CosmosDB.
+Point it at your DocumentDB.
+Point it at anything that *claims* to be MongoDB.
+It will collect the sizing report and the JSON Schemas you need to plan your migration, and it will do it without throwing `"Range [X, Y) out of bounds"` at you.

+Your leaf deserves better.

+---

 A REST API that connects to MongoDB-compatible clusters (MongoDB Atlas, Azure CosmosDB, AWS DocumentDB) and provides two capabilities:

 1. **Sizing** — collects per-collection storage statistics to estimate the cost of migrating to MongoDB Atlas